 As a result, rhinoplasty can have very positive effects on a person’s self-image and appearance.
 Hence, it is extremely important for the patient to have realistic expectations and a genuine understanding of the operation.
-For that reason, Dr. Liu often requires two consultations for rhinoplasty patients to ensure clear communication between the patient and the surgeon and for all questions and concerns to be adequately addressed.
+For that reason, Dr. Liu often requires two consultations for rhinoplasty patients to ensure clear communication between the patient and the plastic surgeon, and for all questions and concerns to be adequately addressed.

 Why People Choose Rhinoplasty

 Patients choose to have rhinoplasty to address specific concerns about the nose.
 Common complaints include:

 - a nose that is too large